Written by Divinity Nutra, Updated on April 26, 2022

 Researchers have uncovered significant health benefits from regular turmeric use, which is the reason why our ancestors used curcumin in natural medicine for thousands of years.
-But, can turmeric kill off a Candida infection, and does it have antifungal properties?
+But, is turmeric antifungal, and does turmeric kill fungal infections?

 Evidence suggests that turmeric can improve health in several ways.
 From helping cholesterol levels and weight loss to lowering blood pressure, curcumin has proven itself to be a reliable mainstay in medicine cabinets worldwide.

 Recent studies have shown that turmeric may potentially help treat Candida overgrowth and various other types of fungal and yeast infections.
 One study proved that curcumin possessed antifungal activity against 14 different strains of Candida.
 (1)

 If you’re here, the majority of you already know what Candida is and the problems it can cause.
 For those less familiar, here is a brief overview.